Table of Contents

-Dollar cost averaging is a way to manage volatility as you continue to save and build wealth.
-Volatility is a natural part of investing.
-Virtually every part of the market is impacted by volatility in one way or another — thus, nearly every investor must contend with inevitable price fluctuations, and one way to do this is by using dollar cost averaging.
+Dollar cost averaging (DCA) is a way to help manage volatility as you continue to save and build wealth.
+Volatility is a natural part of investing, and nearly every investor must contend with the inevitable price fluctuations it can cause.
+One method for doing this is dollar cost averaging.

-With this strategy, you decide on the securities you want to purchase, and the dollar amount you want to invest each month (or the interval you choose), and then ideally automate that amount to be invested on a regular basis.
+With this strategy, you decide on the securities you want to purchase and the dollar amount you want to invest each month (or whatever timeframe you choose), and then you automate that amount to be invested on a regular basis.

 Key Points